falexwolf/falexwolf.me/software.md

 title: Software

 The page lists open source software.
-Beyond what is listed, I have created and contributed to software for computational physics, photolvotaics, causal inference, and to proprietary software for photovoltaics.
+Beyond what is listed, I have created and contributed to software for computational physics, causal inference, and to proprietary software for industry (machine learning, data science, data management, photovoltaics simulations).

 ## Initial conception & development